Stephen Coen

 Stephen Coen is a Gaelic footballer who plays for Hollymount-Carramore and the Mayo county team.

 Coen attended St Colman's College, Claremorris.

 Playing career

 Coen led both Mayo minor team and Mayo under-21 team to All-Ireland titles as captain in 2013 and 2016, respectively.
-Coen also captained the UCD senior team to win the 2017/18 Sigerson Cup.
+Coen also captained the UCD freshers team to All-Ireland success in 2015 and the senior team to win the 2017/18 Sigerson Cup.
+Coen won a Sigerson cup previosuly in 2016 too.
 Coen also played with his club Hollymount-Carramore in the 2015/16 All-Ireland Intermediate Club Football Championship final, which they lost.

 Coen replaced Lee Keegan as a substitute in the 2016 All-Ireland Senior Football Championship Final, and was also used as a substitute for Colm Boyle in the 2017 All-Ireland Senior Football Championship Final.

 He advanced to starting positions in the teams that lost the 2020 and 2021 All-Ireland Senior Football Championship Finals, each by five points.

-He was appointed captain of the Mayo senior team ahead of the 2022 season.
+He was appointed captain of the Mayo senior team ahead of the 2022 season..

+Coen won 2 National Football league titles (Division 1)in 2019 and 2023, and a Division 2 title in 2021.

+In 2026 he won the All Ireland Senior Football championship with Mayo.